ThomasMorrierBompoint/react-doc/README.md

 ## Performance

 - React.PureComponent

-    React.PureComponent is similar to React.Component.
-The difference between them is that React.Component doesn’t implement shouldComponentUpdate(), but React.PureComponent implements it with a shallow prop and state comparison.
+    `React.PureComponent` is similar to `React.Component`.
+The difference between them is that `React.Component` doesn’t implement `shouldComponentUpdate()`, but `React.PureComponent` implements it with a shallow prop and state comparison.

+- React.memo
+    - React.memo is a higher order component.
+    - If your component renders the same result given the same props, you can wrap it in a call to React.memo for a performance boost in some cases by memoizing the result.
+This means that React will skip rendering the component, and reuse the last rendered result.
+    - React.memo only checks for prop changes.
+If your function component wrapped in React.memo has a useState, useReducer or useContext Hook in its implementation, it will still rerender when state or context change.
+    - By default it will only shallowly compare complex objects in the props object.
+If you want control over the comparison, you can also provide a custom comparison function as the second argument.
+    - This method only exists as a performance optimization.
+Do not rely on it to “prevent” a render, as this can lead to bugs.

+- React.lazy

+    ```javascript
+    // This component is loaded dynamically
+    const SomeComponent = React.lazy(() => import('./SomeComponent'));
+    ```

 ## Components